|

 (3) Cash or Credit?

-At the time of sale the purchaser has the option of either (1) paying the full price or (2) if paying at least 10% of the purchase price with the right to pay the balance in 60 days.
-If the purchaser elects to pay less than the full price, they must sign a bond and provide surety (see next question).
-In addition, the commissioner is obligated to charge the purchaser interest at 12% per year on any unpaid balance until fully paid.
+At the time of sale the purchaser has the option of either (1) paying the full price or (2) if paying at least 10% of the purchase price with the right to pay the balance in thirty (30) days.
+If the purchaser elects to pay less than the full price, they must sign a bond and provide surety at time of sale (see next question).

 Should a purchaser fail to furnish a surety, the commissioner will report that failure to the court for appropriate action.
 This may include a resale of the property and a judgment against the original purchaser for any difference in resale value, as well as the court costs incurred as a result of the resale.